 Photo sales reports on his website show that Scott has earned: –

-You will earn a potion of revenue earned on your photos for a lifetime.
+You will earn a portion of the revenue earned on your photos for a lifetime.

 Imagine making Kshs.
 90,000 in a week off branding a 20 feet lorry, Kshs.
 40000 for a Nisan, Kshs.
 80000 for a bus or Kshs.
 35000 for a Nisan; would you want to join the business?